-Bottom line: you're not going to be targeting solely because you're a tourist (unless, perhaps, you're in Venezuela, where extreme poverty and the need for USD means that your number will probably come up at some point).
+Bottom line: you're not going to be targeting solely because you're a tourist (unless, perhaps, you're in Venezuela, where extreme poverty and the desire for foreign currency means that your number will probably come up at some point).

 You will, however, be targeted if you make yourself an easy mark.

 I'll go over how not to make yourself an easy mark at the end of the article.